lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   \overline{\rho}_i = \rho_i f_i,

 where :math:`\rho_i` is the physical density (i.e. material mass per *material* volume).
+It is important to note here that while the densities, :math:`\rho_i`, and the volume fractions, :math:`f_i`, will vary as the closure model is applied, the average densities, :math:`\overline{\rho}_i`, will all remain constant, motiviating their internal use in the closure solvers.
 The total density (mass of *participating* materials per total volume) is then

 .. math::